thegetty/grj-19/content/shorter-notices/6-pestarino.md

 ## Notes {.notes-heading}

 I would like to thank the Getty Foundation and Idurre Alonso, curator of Latin American Art at the Getty Research Institute, for giving me the opportunity to be a Getty Graduate Intern in 2021–22 in the Curatorial Department and to work on significant Latin American artworks and collections and the acquisition of the photographic panorama by Rodolpho Lindemann.
-This essay was translated from the Spanish by Audrey Young.
+This essay was translated from the Spanish by Audrey Young. {.backmatter}

 [^1]: See the investigation on Hercules Florence’s photographic research in Brazil carried out by Boris Kossoy, *Hercule Florence: A Descoberta Isolada da Fotografia no Brasil* (São Paulo: Faculdade de Educação Social Anhembi, 1977); and Boris Kossoy, *The Pioneering Photographic Work of Hercule Florence* (New York: Routledge, 2018).